plehatron/contacts-app/README.md

 ## Docker containers

 Docker with Docker Compose is used for running the whole stack.
 Four containers are used:
-- `nginx` - HTTP server for static assets and to proxy requests to PHP-FPM.
-- `php` - Runs PHP-FPM in daemon mode for the Symfony app, has PHP CLI enabled for unit/functional testing and [Composer](https://getcomposer.org/) for dependency management.
+- `php` - Runs PHP-FPM in daemon mode for the Symfony app, has PHP CLI enabled for unit/functional testing and
+- `node` - Used by Symfony Encore for managing and compiling frontend assets using Webpack module bundler and Yarn dependency manager.
+[Composer](https://getcomposer.org/) for dependency management.
 - `db` - MySQL database for persisting contact data.
-- `node` - Used by Symfony Encore for managing and compiling frontend assets using Webpack module bundler and Yarn dependency manager.
+- `search` - Elasticsearch full-text search engine.
+- `http` - HTTP server for static assets and to proxy requests to PHP-FPM.

 ## Backend